UMWEDU/umw-commencement-sync/_pages/graduate-step-by-step-guide.md

 </div>
 <strong><em>If you are unable to attend one of the Grad Fairs, you may still </em></strong><a href="http://www.oakhalli.com/UMW"><strong><em>order regalia online</em></strong></a><strong><em>.
 A home shipping fee and sales tax will be added to each order.
 In addition, the UMW Bookstore will have a limited supply of regalia available.</em></strong>

+&nbsp;
+<h2>Getting your name right!</h2>
+This year, the University of Mary Washington invite you to use NameCoach to make sure your name is pronounced correctly at commencement.
+Just click the link below based on the College from which you will graduate.
+Follow the directions on how to voice-record your name, it's that easy!
+You may also fill out the phonetic spelling of your name while you're on the website.

+<strong>College of Arts and Science</strong>: <a href="https://www.name-coach.com/record/1A019">https://www.name-coach.com/record/1A019</a>

+<strong>College of Business:</strong> <a href="https://www.name-coach.com/record/8B018">https://www.name-coach.com/record/8B018</a>

+&nbsp;
 <h2>“Day of” Instructions</h2>
 Please arrive no later than <strong>6:45 p.m</strong>.
 The venue for Graduate Commencement is <strong>Dodd Auditorium</strong>, located in <strong>George Washington Hall</strong>.
 Ushers will be available to show graduates where and how to line up.
 <h3>Parking</h3>